keyboard_arrow_up

 The History of Metal Fabrication

-The use of metals for adornment and tools has been a part of human history since prehistory.
-The oldest evidence we have of metalworking is from a copper pendant found in northern Iraq that dates to around 8700 BC.
-There is also evidence that, in the Great Lakes region between 5000 and 4000 BC, people processed copper using handheld hammers and heat.
-Other early peoples used metal fabrication techniques like bending and cutting using tools of stone, wood, bone and sinew.
+The use of metals for tools and decorative items has been integral to human civilization since ancient times.
+Archaeological evidence shows the earliest known metalworking is a copper pendant from northern Iraq dating back to around 8700 BC.
+In the Great Lakes region between 5000 and 4000 BC, early peoples processed copper using hammers and heat.
+Early metal fabrication included techniques such as bending and cutting with tools made from stone, wood, bone, and sinew.

-Ancient civilizations knew of seven metal materials: iron, tin, lead, copper, mercury, silver and gold.
-Throughout the Bronze Age and the Iron Age, people around the world continued to fabricate metal tools, weapons and jewelry from these materials with heat and force.
+Ancient societies were familiar with seven primary metals: iron, tin, lead, copper, mercury, silver, and gold.
+During the Bronze Age and Iron Age, people worldwide used heat and force to fabricate metal tools, weapons, and jewelry from these materials.

 The Benefits of Metal Fabrication